Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: LLM4EO

 \subsection{Collaborative Evolution Architecture}

-Transcending the limitations of static meta-heuristics in traditional EAs, we propose a collaborative evolutionary architecture that harnesses LLMs for experience transfer, perception, analysis, and generation.
-It facilitates adaptive operator evolution throughout the evolutionary process of solutions.
+Transcending the limitations of static search strategies in traditional EAs, we propose a collaborative evolutionary architecture for operators and solutions that leverages LLMs for experience transfer, perception, analysis, and generation.